oppia/oppia-web-developer-docs/End-to-End-Tests.md

 * All test blocks should have an `afterEach` that runs `general.checkForConsoleErrors` to verify no unexpected console errors appeared while the test was running.
 * Check your assumptions!
 For example, if you are assuming that only one exploration on the server will have a particular title, use an `expect` call to check.

+## Codeowner Checks ##

+When the QA team does a codeowner review on your PR that changes the e2e tests, they will be looking to make sure that you follow all the guidance in this wiki page.
+In the checklist below, we list some of the most common problems we see.
+To get your PR merged faster, please check that your PR satisfies each item:

+* [ ] All constants should be in all-caps.
+(This isn't really an e2e test issue, but we see it a lot.)
+* [ ] All element selectors, e.g. `element(by.css('.protractor-test-my-element'))`, need to be at the top of the file.
+There are a few exceptions:
+    * Keeping selectors with the code that uses them is okay in some utility files where the utilities do not generally share selectors.
+    * When you are chaining selectors, only the root selector (first in the chain) needs to be at the top of the file.
+* [ ] Any time you create something in Oppia that needs a globally unique name to be identified by the tests (e.g. explorations, topics, skills, and users), make sure to follow the naming guidance in the [Independence](https://github.com/oppia/oppia/wiki/End-to-End-Tests#independence) section above.
+* [ ] Each `it` block in the test must be able to be run independently of the others.
+Imagine running any number of your `it` blocks in any order.
+Regardless of which you choose and in what order you run them, they should work correctly.
+* [ ] Before you interact with _any_ element on the page, you must wait for it to be present, visible, or clickable (depending on how you interact with it) using the [`waitFor`](https://github.com/oppia/oppia/blob/develop/core/tests/protractor_utils/waitFor.js) functions.
+The [`actions`](https://github.com/oppia/oppia/blob/develop/core/tests/protractor_utils/action.js) functions handle this for you.
+* [ ] You don't need (and shouldn't include) `await` keywords for `.first()`, `.last()` or `.get(i)` calls.
+* [ ] If you repeat some code a lot, make it a function!
+This also makes it a lot easier to review your code.
+* [ ] If you make a generally useful function, add it to the relevant utilities file so that other people can benefit from it too.
+* [ ] You will need to provide screenshots showing that the tests aren't flaky after your changes.
+The requirements are detailed above in the [Temporary Flakiness Mitigation Measures](https://github.com/oppia/oppia/wiki/End-to-End-Tests#temporary-flakiness-mitigation-measures) section.
+* [ ] Variables should be named as nouns, and functions should be named as verbs.
+In particular, make sure your page element variable names are nouns.
+For example, use `itemSelectButton` instead of `itemSelect`.
+* [ ] All HTML classes you reference in root selectors in the tests should begin with `protractor-test-`.
+If you can't change the classes on an element you need to select, find a parent element you can change and then chain the selectors like this: `element(by.css('.protractor-test-parent-element')).element(by.css('.class-of-element-you-cannot-change'))`.